 It is important that your work environment is safe and fit for purpose and that you know how best to use the equipment available to you.
-This page contains information regarding the University work station assessment tool (Cardinus) as well as details regarding general risk assessment in the workplace.
+This page contains information regarding the University online work station assessment tool (Essential Skillz) as well as details regarding general risk assessment in the workplace.
 The eLearning Workstation package can be accessed on the university network from the start menu - All Programs - Applications - Health and Safety - Essential Skillz.

 There are 3 Health and Safety online assessment packages available on University computers which all staff should complete.
 These are:

 - Health & Safety Induction

 Furniture / Work station requirements

 The office furniture within the work environment should be suitable to your needs, including your chair, display equipment etc. You are able to adjust your chair in line with the outcomes or suggestions from Cardinus in line with your personal needs.
-However, if Cardinus identifies that the adjustments are insufficient, or if you have individual circumstances that require a more detailed investigation into the furniture at your workstation, this will be undertaken with input from both the Occupational Health Service Provider and our Ergonmic Furniture Provider, Posturite, as the circumstances require.
+However, if the online Workstation assessment identifies that the adjustments are insufficient, or if you have individual circumstances that require a more detailed investigation into the furniture at your workstation, this will be undertaken with input from both the Occupational Health Service Provider and our Ergonmic Furniture Provider, Posturite, as the circumstances require.
 Further details regarding this process can be seen on the Specialist Ergonomic Equipment page.